ywharton/sql-socialsci/_episodes/01-sql-relational-database.md

 ---
-title: "What is a relational database?"
+title: "01 What is a relational database?"
 teaching: 10
 exercises: 5
 questions: